xchlowex/Archive-of-All-Knowledge/README.md

 - `ProjectSettings/` Unity project configuration
 - `Packages/` package manifest and lock

-## Team Workflow Context

-The repository includes substantial process documentation in `docs/`, including:

-- `docs/WORKFLOW-GUIDE.md`
-- `docs/COLLABORATIVE-DESIGN-PRINCIPLE.md`

-These files describe the intended collaborative design and development process around this game project.

-## Quick Start For Dialogue Authors
+## Appendix: Quick Start For Dialogue Authors

 1. Create or edit a JSON file in `Assets/DialogueData/`.
 2. Keep the schema compatible with `DialogueData` runtime parsing.